-Summaries are covered in the Common Core Standards under Reading: RI 2. ©2014 Charlotte Knox, www.knoxeducation.com moves icture a drop of water.
-Where does it come Intro from?
-Where is it going?
+Summaries are covered in the Common Core Standards under Reading: RI 2.

-USE
+©2014 Charlotte Knox, www.knoxeducation.com

+ricture a drop of water.
+Where does it come Intro

-Earth's water is always on the movel It how it travels from the oceans to the sky.
+Earth's water is always on the move It travels from the oceans to the sky.
 It falls from clouds and fills streams, rivers, bays, and oceans.
 Water flows deep underground.

-Water's endless journey from Earth to sky and back again is called the hydrologic Cycle cycle, or water cycle.
-(See diagram) A def better name might be the water re-cycle.
+Water's endless journey from Earth to sky and back again is called the hydrologic cycle, or water cycle.
+(See diagram) A better name might be the water re-cycle.
 Every drop is used, reused, and used again.

-Human beings can't survive without humans water.
+Human beings can't survive without water.
 We drink it, wash in it, and play in it.
 At home, the average person in the United States uses 380 liters (100 gallons) of water every day.
 That doesn't include all the water it takes to grow our food.

+Source:

-Source: National Geographic "Extreme Explorer" Magazine, April 2010
+National Geographic "Extreme Explorer" Magazine, April 2010